Mexico : Safety by City

 When it comes to scams, telephonic extortion by which the caller tricks the victim into transferring money by pretending to be a member of a cartel who kidnapped the victim’s family member and asking for the ransom is developing and the reports of these incidents are increasing.

 Just as in any other city, female travelers need to be cautious and pay special attention when traveling by public transportation.
 There are frequent reports of sexual harassment, especially in bars and nightclubs, but as long as you remain vigilant, there is no risk of being assaulted.

 - Visas - Whether you need a visa when entering Mexico depends on the country you are coming from.
-The citizens of the US, Canada, EU, Israel and Japan are exempted from obtaining a visa.
+The citizens of the US, Canada, the EU, Israel, and Japan are exempted from obtaining a visa.
 The valid passport during your stay is obligatory for everyone.